Sagenthave/Regex_Tutorial/gist-template.md

 - You can see below that the example email expression is wrapped in slashes.
 ## /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 ### Anchors
 - Anchors are not meant to be viewed as charactars.
 Instead you can view them as signals that place characters before, after, or inbetween.
+- Anchors in the example are the following: ^ $
-Please not that not all the possible anchors will be viewed in this tutorial.
+- Please not that not all the possible anchors will be viewed in this tutorial.
 For a full list please search the Web.
-- Anchors in the example are the the following:
-- ^ $
 - ^ signals that the following character is that start of the character string for the expression.
 - $ signals that the string expression has come to a end with the character listed before it.
 ## /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 - In the example provided we can see the expression is wrapped in slashes.
 Starts after ^ and ends with the symbol before $.
 So we will be looking at ([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6}) for our hidden email.

 ### Quantifiers
+- Quantifiers are similar to anchors and are not meant to be viewed as characters.
+Instead you can view than as signals that show you how often a sequence can be repeated.
+- Quantifiers in the example are the following: +
+- Please not that not all the possible quantifiers will be viewed in this tutorial.
+For a full list please search the Web.
+- The + quantifier looks inside the ([ ]) for the set of characters it is addressing and matched the pattern one or more times.
+## /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
+- In our example we can see in the plus symbols in two places. ([a-z0-9_\.-]+ and )@([\da-z\.-]+)
+- a-z0-9_\.- and \da-z\.- can be repeated one or more times in the sequence.
+- This means these two sections can be repeated.
+For the sake of simplicity I will only multiply it once to generate an email with the encrypted expression.

 ### OR Operator
+-

 ### Character Classes